 To make it less abstract, plan at least for 6-12 months before the competition, where,

-- Month 1 is all about to start up the “machinery” slow and get into the structured training.
+- The first month is about starting up the “machinery” slow and getting into the structured training.

-- Month 2-5 help you to build your skills and base fitness in both swimming, cycling and running.
+- Month 2-5 helps you build your skills and base fitness in swimming, cycling, and running.

-- Month 6-9 continue to improve your skills and aerobic endurance.
+- In the next three months (6-9), you continue to improve your skills and aerobic endurance.
 But more time will be spent on your muscular endurance.

 - Month 10-12 takes you through an ever-increasing training intensity, and it will eventually mimic the conditions and stress of racing.